 There never really are in this parenting malarky are there?
 Whatever the “gurus” say.

-But I have found these simple tips help me stop yelling quite so much.
+But I have also found these simple tips help.

 Do check them out.
 And let me know what you think.